Is hybrid working beneficial for employee wellbeing?

 The policy must highlight what you as a business intend to do to acknowledge and support employees who are struggling.
 Examples of mental health policy elements include how you’ll aim to:

-A mental health in the workplace policy establishes that your business sees these issues on the same level of importance as physical wellbeing.
+A mental health policy establishes that your business sees these issues on the same level of importance as physical wellbeing.

 Mental ill health can have a detrimental effect on productivity, collaboration and happiness.
 This spells bad news for your employees and business.